 - All small animal inpatient services require a prepayment or deposit in the amount of half of the "Estimate of Fees."
 The remaining balance is due upon the patient's discharge.

-- Credit for the remaining balance over the deposit amount may be granted for up to 60 days to qualified clients upon completion of a credit application and disclosure statement.
-Finance charges of 0.667% per month, or 8% annually. will accrue on all unpaid balances that have existed for 30 days or more.
+- Finance charges of 0.75% per month, or 9% annually, will accrue on all unpaid balances that have existed for 30 days or more.
 A 10% late penalty will be assessed on all account balances that are 30 days past due.
 The account may then be referred for collection.

 Please be aware that the Business Office may not know all the charges for which you will be responsible at the time of patient discharge.
 As a result, you may be billed by mail for supplemental charges after patient discharge.

 - In-person: Cash, personal check, money orders, Visa, MasterCard, American Express, and Discover

 - Online payments: eCheck, Visa, MasterCard, and American Express